-- The Rockbass was introduced into both lakes during the 1960s as bait fish by analers.
-This is a hardy fish, tolerant of stressed ecosystems and an aggressive competitor for many species, especially smallmouth bass and lake trout. - Zebra mussel have not been introduced into been invaded by Purple loosestrife.
+- The Rockbass was introduced into both lakes during the 1960s as bait fish by anglers.
+This is a hardy fish, tolerant of stressed ecosystems and an aggressive competitor for many species, especially smallmouth bass and lake trout. - Zebra mussel have not been introduced into Grace or Dark Lakes; current calcium concentrations and pH levels are not conducive for the production of shells. - Most watersheds across Ontario have been invaded by Purple loosestrife.
 It was first introduced as an ornamental garden plant in the 1800s, and has so far not been found in Grace and Dark Lakes.